schorschii/OCO-Server/docs/Client-API.md

 # General
 This document describes the JSON-REST-API provided by the OCO server.
 By implementing this protocol you can automate your workflows and integrate OCO into your environment to make it more convenient.

-You first need to activate the API in the OCO config file:
+You first need to activate the API and set an individual API key in the OCO config file:
 ```
 const CLIENT_API_ENABLED = true; # this is false by default
+const CLIENT_API_KEY     = 'your custom key here...';
 ```

 # The JSON-RPC Package